Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/5-draw-multiple-points.md

 values called attribute locations.

-During program linking, WebGL assigns a number (such as `0`, `1`, `2`, …) to each attribute.
+During program linking, WebGL assigns a number (such as `0`, `1`, `2`, …) to each attribute, and these numbers are the attribute locations.

 There is one more question, why we need the location in the first place?

-From the example above you can see that there can be more than one attributes or inputs in the vertex shader and hence to identify a particular attribute and pass data to that attribute.
+Let's answer this, from the example above you can see that there can be more than one attributes or inputs in the vertex shader and hence to identify a particular attribute and pass data to that attribute, we need its location.

 To get the location of the attribute we invoke the function `gl.getAttribLocation` with the first arg being `program` and the next arg is the name of the attribute.